vishusandy/ProSound/README.md

 # ProSound

 A Sourcemod plugin to play sound clips without users having to download the sounds when joining the server.
+Supports ratelimiting.

 ## Features